OBOFoundry/OBOFoundry.github.io/docs/StandardizationGuidelines.md

 ### Releases

 - (ACCEPTED?
 Also check what should be the 'official' release.
 Reasoned?)
 Every ontology SHOULD provide a base (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))
+- In addition to a set of release standards in terms of format (see [Principle 2](https://obofoundry.org/principles/fp-002-format.html)), the following are some standards in terms of content:
+  - **Base** (denoted by ?): Content includes only terms that are owned by the ontology, which include (a) terms using that ontology's prefix; and (b) any terms with a different prefix that are now maintained by that ontology.
+It does not contain any imports.
+It does, however, retain references to external ontologies within axioms as needed for definitions and reasoning.
+Such references, when displayed in Protege, will appear as identifiers only; that is, without labels.
+Finally, the base will have had reasoning already applied.
+QUESTION: WILL THERE BE A SPECIFIC REASONER?

 - (ACCEPTED?)
 Every ontology primary release MUST be consistent and coherent (from [#482](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/482))

 ### Social